Haralds Biezais: Biography

 Haralds Fritz Theodor Biezais was born on 10 July 1909 in Lestene, Latvia (then part of the Russian Empire), into a poor evangelical peasant family.
 In the context of a growing contestation of the Baltic German-dominated church, the family attended religious services only irregularly and was critical of the German clergy (according to Biezais' own estimates, 90 percent of all pastors, including those in Latvian parishes, were German by 1919).

-After graduating form the gymnasium in Tukums, Biezais studied in 1927 at the Faculty of Natural Sciences of the University of Latvia in Riga, then enrolled in the Faculty of Theology in 1928–29 to study Protestant theology.
+After graduating from the gymnasium in Tukums, Biezais studied in 1927 at the Faculty of Natural Sciences of the University of Latvia in Riga, then enrolled in the Faculty of Theology in 1928–29 to study Protestant theology.
 In his last year of study in Riga in 1932, Biezais took up a pastorate in Gramzda, a village on the Latvian-Lithuanian border.
 During the academic years 1934–35 and 1936–37, he pursued postgraduate studies in Zürich (where he was a student of Carl Jung) and Strasbourg at his own expense.
 In 1939, he earned a doctorate in theology with a dissertation on the "synthesis of Life and Love in Christian humanity".
 During the Soviet occupation of Latvia in 1940–1941, Biezais was dismissed from his post at the University of Latvia, then the church of Gramzda was burnt down shortly after the Nazi invasion at the end of June 1941.
 However, Biezais arranged for it to be rebuilt in a few months (with the use of Jewish workers as approved by the occupying power).